PROMPT2BOX: Uncovering Entailment Structure among LLM Prompts: Intrinsic Metrics

-In Table~\ref{tab:main_results}, the \textbf{vector} baseline, which focuses on modeling prompt similarity, unsurprisingly achieves the strongest performance on STS-B. However, the \textbf{box} embedding model trained all the datasets performs competitively on STS-B while being much better on FollowBench and SURI.
+In~\Cref{tab:sts_suri_results}, the \textbf{vector} baseline, which focuses on modeling prompt similarity, unsurprisingly achieves the strongest performance on STS-B. However, the \textbf{box} embedding model trained all the datasets performs competitively on STS-B while being much better on SURI. \textbf{Hyperbolic} is better than box in the STSB baseline.

-CSDelta dominates all other models on the SURI benchmark but performs abysmally on FollowBench.
-We hypothesize that this discrepancy arises from the fundamental differences between the two evaluation setups.
-The held-out SURI evaluation set is based on triplets, which primarily test whether a model can make correct distinctions within the pairs in the triplet.
-In contrast, FollowBench involves a retrieval-style task and therefore depends more strongly on the global structure of the embedding space.
-In this scenario, CSDelta struggles to determine whether a high entailment score arises from semantic similarity or simply from a large difference in vector norms.
-As a result, the model lacks sufficient information to reliably distinguish truly relevant items from unrelated ones.

-In FollowBench and SURI, \textbf{box} wins over \textbf{box w/o entail} and \textbf{box w/o entail} is better than \textbf{vector w/o entail}.
+In SURI, \textbf{box} wins over \textbf{box w/o entail} and \textbf{box w/o entail} is better than \textbf{vector w/o entail}.
 This suggests that the gains in entailment performance stem from two complementary factors: (1) the synthesized entailment training data, and (2) the representational capacity of box embeddings.
 Interestingly, we also see a tradeoff between modeling entailment and similarity for the box models trained with and without links.
 When link data is removed during training, STS-B performance drops by an additional around 10 absolute points, despite link examples constituting only a about 1.5\% of the overall training set.